godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Work with your fellow Breakers to draw a small banner for your Company.
 It doesn't need to be perfect, or even good, as long as it is a symbol to associate with your Company.
 A written description works as well.
 ### Step 3.
 **Pen the Creed.** Each Company has a *creed*, or an oath that all members take to promise loyalty to the ideals of the Company.
+In order to create the Company Creed, one of each of the founding members (the players) select a *Tenet* in secret.
+Once each player has chosen one, the party

 This creed can be as simple as your table wants it to be, or as complicated, but be warned: whatever stipulations put in the creed are *binding*.
 If your creed is simply "Split all glory, treasure and prize among all with equality," and you take more than your fair share, you are in breech of the Company Creed, and lose your place there within.

 This is an in-world consequence, but it could have mechanical consequences as well.